 $ sudo openssl req -new -key /root/ca/users/client.key -out /root/ca/users/client.csr

-Run the following command to sign the key with your private CA key.
+Run the following command to sign the certificate.

 $ sudo openssl ca -in /root/ca/users/client.csr -cert /root/ca/private/ca.crt -keyfile /root/ca/private/ca.key -out /root/ca/users/client.crt -config "/root/ca/conf/openssl.conf"

-Run the following command to concert the certificate into the PKCS12 file that is recognizable by most browsers.
+Run the following command to convert the certificate to the

 $ sudo openssl pkcs12 -export -clcerts -in /root/ca/users/client.crt -inkey /root/ca/users/client.key -out /root/ca/users/client.p12